Free Shopify Audit Scan AI, SEO, CRO, and storefront signals before the next build or migration.

 If platform operations require heavy coordination for everyday change, growth slows even when traffic is strong.

-Anonymous StoreBuilt example from platform selection work
+StoreBuilt example from platform selection work

 A retailer with meaningful turnover asked us to evaluate platform direction during a replatform window.
 Their issue was not missing features.
 It was fragmented execution.